vincent-pli/mcp-cli-host/README.md

 MCPCliHost can work with any MCP-compliant server.
 For examples and reference implementations, see the [MCP Servers Repository](https://github.com/modelcontextprotocol/servers).

+## Known issues 🐛
+- In scenario of `Sampling` and `Elicitation`, when typing "Ctrl+c", the process will crash with something like `asyncio.exceptions.CancelledError`, will be resolved later.

 ## License 📄